jyotishp/jyotishp.github.io/_posts/2017-12-09-setting-up-balancer-for-content-delivery-using-nginx-haproxy.md

 backend site2.example.com_https
     mode http
     server site2.example.com_01 site2_intranet1.example.com:443 check ssl verify none
 {% endhighlight %}

 ## Setting up Proxypass server (Using Nginx)
 Skip this step if you are using HAproxy.
 This will have your public IP that has 100% uptime, `123.123.1.10`.
+First, let us setup the global parameters for nginx.
+Most the parameters are stright forward but if you are not sure what these options do, refer the nginx documentation.
 {% highlight nginx %}
 user nginx;
 worker_processes auto;